Chantenay Carrots

 - 2. Blend until smooth, adding water as needed to reach desired consistency.

-- 3. Serve with fresh veggies or whole grain pita chips.
+- 3. Serve with fresh vegetables or pita chips.

 - 1 onion, diced